directus/directus/docs/concepts/platform-overview.md

 # Platform Overview

-> The Directus platform is primarily comprised of an API and App, working in concert to manage the
+> The Directus platform is primarily comprised of an API and App, working in concert to "mirror" the
-> content of your SQL database.
+> schema and content of your SQL database.

 ## Database Mirroring